1jour1vin

 Wine rated (2022 guide) 96/100

-Fresh tobacco, blackcurrant and earth notes, opening to forest flowers.
+Fresh tobacco, blackcurrant, and earthy notes, opening up to forest flowers.
 The wine is rich in tannins, but very delicate and beautiful.
 Layered, with lots of fine fruit and a velvety texture.
-Blackberry and chocolate on the finish too.
-Already delicious, but give it at least six years of bottle age.
+Blackberry and chocolate on the finish as well.
+Already delicious, but give it at least six years of bottle aging.
 Best after 2027.

 Jean-Marc Quarin